 You really have to love technology and the way it continues to improve with each passing year and the same can be said for everything camera related.
 Since there’s a massive competition between all the manufacturers, each and every one of them has to bring their A game with each new device if they want to remain competitive and stand out with their products.

 Today, we have a fine example of how the budget-friendly DSLRs have improved over the course time and how with each new iteration they bring a feature of two that was previously only available on the more expensive models.
 This means that those people who do not have much money to invest in a camera are getting much better products for their hard-earned money with each passing generation.
+Click here to know more of these types of camera in our Canon’s best!
 The camera we are taking a look at today is a prime example of such a trend and that camera is the newest offering from Canon’s line up for beginners and amateur photographers, the Canon EOS 800D.

 If you like the ergonomics brought on by the traditional mid-sized DSLR bodies, especially those coming from Canon you’ll certainly like how the 800D feels in the hand.
-Not much has changed since here in terms of handling and build quality.
+Not much has changed since here in terms of handling and build quality which is almost the same in appearance with Canon 250D.
 You are still getting a decently durable body with a deep enough front grip that provides a very secure holding of the camera and well-thought-out control scheme.
 The 800D might not be built as well as more expensive cameras and it has to do without any weather sealing, but it should have no problems standing the test of time and surviving all of the use and abuse that a DLSR can get over its lifespan.
 While we would finally like to see a viewfinder with a better coverage included in this class of Canon’s cameras (95% is starting to look a bit dated), on the flip side, we like that the fully articulated screen is still on board and brings great image quality and a high level of responsiveness.

 It seems that Canon is trying to appeal to those users that are coming from point-and-shoot cameras and smartphones and are already very used to using the screens on their devices for everything they do on it and that kind of strategy certainly makes sense as we are dealing with a camera that will mostly appeal to that kind of audience.
 As we’ve already mentioned, the control scheme is that of a traditional Canon DSLRs and remains unchanged from the 750D, which is certainly not a bad thing as it was already nicely optimized and easy to get a grasp of.
 Now, let’s take a look at it in a little more detail.
 The front of the camera is your standard affair with the beginner DSLRs, only the focus assist light and, the stereo microphones and the lens release button can be found here.
 The left side holds the mono speaker, the NFC contact point and all the necessary protective flaps that keep the dust away from the USB, HDMI, microphone and remote-control ports.
 The right side holds the SD card slot and the DC cord hole.